aut0maticjack/lazyweb/3D-Printing-HyperCube.md

     * [Buy Simplify3D here](https://www.simplify3d.com/)
     * Profiles: https://drive.google.com/open?id=1LLWv0scTfxsMvKUW6mCxx-RMZCHaYkDA

 I don't think S3D is worth the US$150 price tag anymore.
 The open source slicers are now producing equal or superior results and have more features.
 Everyone has an opinion on slicers so just use what works for you.
-Any slicer is only as good as the time you put into it.
+Any slicer is only as good as the time you put into it, just because the default settings are rubbish with your printer does not mean the slicer is bad.

 ## HyperCube Evolution Remix